levonium/drim-share/readme.md

 This plugin adds social sharing buttons to your WP website.
 It's optimized for mobile devices, it loads only a small stylesheet and doesn't slow down your website, compatible with custom post types, WPML ready and very easy to configure.

-The following networks are currently suported:
+The following networks are currently supported:
 * Facebook
 * Twitter
 * LinkedIn